danaugrs/legitjs/README.md

     legit.mize(schema, 5)   // null
 ```

-OBS: Use of "new" is not needed when calling legit.<anything> .
+Note: Use of "new" is not needed.

 ## Examples

-Simple examples to illustrate the use of different legit.js schemas.

 ### Boolean